AI Governance & Assurance · Regulated Drug Development

 Four-pillar supplier qualification

 A framework for qualifying AI suppliers and inheriting validation evidence in regulated environments.
-Extends GAMP 5 Chapter 7 and the GAMP AI Guide supplier-qualification treatment for non-deterministic upstream components.
+Extends GAMP 5 supplier qualification into non-deterministic upstream components.

 Read →